Governance Decline Among Top-Rated Countries

 84.2

-In the table above, Malta, Poland, Cyprus, Chile and Israel were demoted to B-grade and Hong Kong to C-grade over this period.
+In the table above, Malta, Chile and Costa Rica were demoted to B-grade and Hong Kong to C-grade over this period.
 Despite the USA’s large fall, it remains A-grade – though it is also very close to being demoted to B-grade.

 More for subscribers: